syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Assign resource object collection

-You can add resources of `Employee` collection that can be assigned to scheduler using the `ResourceCollection` property which is of `IEnumerable` type.
-You can also add or remove scheduler resources dynamically.
+You can add resources to the `Employee` collection that can be assigned to the scheduler using the `ResourceCollection` property which is of `IEnumerable` type.
+You can also add or remove the scheduler resources dynamically.

 {% tabs %}
 {% highlight c# %}
-// Creating and Adding custom resource in scheduler resource collection. var ResourceCollection = new ObservableCollection<Employee>() {
+// Creating and adding custom resources in the scheduler resource collection. var ResourceCollection = new ObservableCollection<Employee>() {
 new Employee () {Name = "Sophia", BackgroundColor = new SolidColorBrush(Colors.Red), Id = "1000", ForegroundColor = new SolidColorBrush(Colors.White) },